sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 ### Questions

+!!! note "Question"
+    How do long- and short-read assembly methods differ?

+    ???
+"Answer"
-Q: How do long- and short-read assembly methods differ?
-A: short reads: De Bruijn graphs; long reads: a move back towards simpler overlap-layout-consensus methods.
+         short reads: De Bruijn graphs; long reads: a move back towards simpler overlap-layout-consensus methods.

+!!! note "Question"
+    Where can we find out the what the approximate genome size should be for the species being assembled?

+    ???
+"Answer"
-Q: Where can we find out the what the approximate genome size should be for the species being assembled?
-A: NCBI Genomes - enter species name - click on Genome Assembly and Annotation report - sort table by clicking on the column header Size (Mb) - look at range of sizes in this column.
+        NCBI Genomes - enter species name - click on Genome Assembly and Annotation report - sort table by clicking on the column header Size (Mb) - look at range of sizes in this column.

+!!! note "Question"
-Q: In the assembly output, what are the unassembled reads?
+    In the assembly output, what are the unassembled reads?
 Why are they there?

+    ???
+"Answer"

+!!! note "Question"
-Q: What are the corrected reads?
+    What are the corrected reads?
 How did canu correct the reads?

+    ???
+"Answer"

+!!! note "Question"
-Q: Where could you view the output .gfa and what would it show?
+    Where could you view the output .gfa and what would it show?

+    ???
+"Answer"

 ## Trim and circularise